-Hundreds infected in Chinese prisons as coronavirus cases jump beyond epicentre
+Coronavirus infects hundreds in China's prisons as global markets take hit

 More Reuters info-graphics, click: tmsnrt.rs/2GVwIyw

+U.S. stock index futures lurched downwards as the rise in infections sent investors looking for safer assets such as gold and government bonds.

+Adding to the gloomy mood, data showed Japan’s factory activity suffered its steepest contraction in seven years in February, underlining the risk of a recession there as the impact of the outbreak spreads.
+Asian and European stocks also fell.

-Vice Science and Technology Minister Xu Nanping said China’s earliest vaccine would be submitted for clinical trials around late April.
+Chinese Vice Science and Technology Minister Xu Nanping said China’s earliest vaccine would be submitted for clinical trials around late April.
 That timetable is in line with research in other countries, and a World Health Organization estimate of a vaccine reaching the market in about 18 months.

 As international authorities seek to stop the virus from becoming a global pandemic, public health officials are hoping for signs that the arrival of warmer weather in the northern hemisphere might slow its spread.